HausX/dapp/README.md

 # Future work

-- Delete the docker folder, not sure we need it but it was always there so I just kept it.
 - Add security and potentially ownership and encryption to ipfs storage from the onset (not needed for proof-of-concept imo)